 You have come to the right place for information about Virginia sports betting.
 We have all the latest news and information about the upcoming launch, and as new online sportsbooks pop up, we will also have the best bonus offers, too.
 Read on for all things relevant to online sports betting in Virginia.

 Sports betting in Virginia will begin with online sportsbooks, as the state awaits five casinos to be built as approved by law.
-Additionally, any pro team with headquarters in Virginia can offer sports betting.
+According to PlayVirginia, Caesars Virginia casino in Danville announced it likely won’t open until the end of 2023.

 |Early 2021||VA sports betting launch|